Pucciniomycotina: Ecology

 Pucciniomycotina have a diverse range of ecologies as insect parasites, mycoparasites, and orchid mycorrhiza; some have been detected in soil and water or asymptotic members living on leaves.
 Most are plant pathogens.
 Many Pucciniomycotina are rust fungi and are placed in the order Puccinales that contains roughly 7800 species (c.
 90% of the group).
 Some members of the group are of economical importance as a pathogen on a wide range of commercial plants, e.g. wheat.
 Pucciniomycotina is a cosmopolite and exists all over the world.
+Pucciniomycotina may even be present in Arctic ice, and in oxygen-poor deep sea habitats.